Send the link below via email or IMCopy

 Self-assessments carry a built-in bias

-What is the quality of the debrief or the interpretation of the results?
+The real value is in the quality of the debrief or interpretation of the results.

 Seek out professional advice

 Don't accept that any one assessment defines you